eric-wangzhijie/Peace.Raft/README.md

 # Peace.Raft
-This a demo just for study only.
+This is a demo just for study only.